Sciss/Tinker/README.md

 ## statement

 This is a project for testing the Java bindings to [TinkerForge](https://www.tinkerforge.com) API.
+Specifically, to use the IMU Brick v2 or the IMU Bricklet v3.
 It is (C)opyright 2018–2022 by Hanns Holger Rutz.
 All rights reserved.
 The project is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/TinkerForgeIMU2Test/main/LICENSE) v2.1+ and comes with absolutely no warranties.
 To contact the author, send an e-mail to `contact at sciss.de`.